rrice2004/Python-/Software Review/README.md

 ## Release History

+* 0.0.3
+    * Added a new notes section

 * 0.0.2
     * Added a few new General Info questions.
     * Fixed issue with PDf report not wrapping text for large amounts of entered text.